 (B) A component or components of the care provided by a hospice care program may be provided under a written contract with another person or public agency, pursuant to rule 3701-19-12 of the Administrative Code

 (C) After receiving a license, a hospice care program shall comply with all requirements of Chapter 3712. of the Revised Code and Chapters 3701-13 and 3701-19 of the Administrative Code.

 (D) Each licensed hospice care program shall notify the director, in writing, of any of the following:

 (1) Any change in any of the information specified in the license application under paragraphs (C)(1) to (C)(3) of rule 3701-19-03 of the Administrative Code no later than fifteen days after the change;

 (2) Any other change that would render the information submitted in the license application inaccurate at least twenty-one days prior to the effective date of the change; and

 (3) Any intent to cease operation at least sixty days prior to ceasing operation.
 This notification shall include a plan for assuring continuity of care for the program's patients and their families after the program ceases operation.

-(a) Provision of written notice of the proposed closure of the program, at least sixty days prior to ceasing operation, to each patient or patient's family;
+(a) Providing a written notice of the proposed closure of the program, at least sixty days prior to ceasing operation, to each patient or patient's family;

-(b) Development of a written discharge plan to be placed in each patient's record to assist the person or public agency that will be responsible for care of the patient and his or her family after the program ceases operation; and
+(b) Developing a written discharge plan to be placed in each patient's record to assist the person or public agency that will be responsible for care of the patient and his or her family after the program ceases operation; and

-(c) Obtaining from each patient or his or her authorized representative written approval of any transfer to another licensed hospice care program and written authorization to release pertinent clinical record information to such a program or another person or public agency that will assume responsibility for the patient's and family's care.
+(c) Obtaining from each patient or his or her authorized representative a written approval of any transfer to another licensed hospice care program and a written authorization to release pertinent clinical records information to such a program or another person or public agency that will assume responsibility for the patient's and family's care.